Skip to content

 1. Choose your business structure

 Any activity which is carried out on a continual basis for the purpose of gain is required to be registered with the Accounting and Corporate Regulatory Authority (ACRA).
-Every person, before carrying on business in Singapore, must register with ACRA, except for those who are exempted under the Business Names Registration Act (Cap 32).
+Every person, before carrying on business in Singapore, must register with ACRA, except for those who are exempted under the Business Names Registration Act 2014.
 There are several types of business entities that can be set up in Singapore:

 Sole Proprietorship

 A sole proprietorship is a business owned by one person or one company.
 It is not a separate legal entity from its owner, the sole proprietor.
 The sole proprietor has absolute say in the running of the business, but he is also personally liable for the debts and losses of the business.
-The sole proprietorship must be registered under the Business Names Registration Act (No 29 of 2014).
+The sole proprietorship must be registered under the Business Names Registration Act 2014.
 An individual who wishes to register a sole proprietorship in Singapore must either be a Singapore citizen, Singapore permanent resident or an EntrePass holder.
 If the sole proprietor is not resident in Singapore, he or she must appoint an authorised representative who is resident in Singapore.

 Partnership

 A partnership is a business firm formed by two to 20 partners.
-Once there are more than 20 members, the business must be registered as a company under the Companies Act (Cap 50, 2006 Rev Ed).
+Once there are more than 20 members, the business must be registered as a company under the Companies Act 1967.
 A partnership (unlike a company) does not have separate legal personality.
 The partners have unlimited liability and each partner is personally liable for the partnership’s debts and losses, including those incurred by other partners.
 An individual who wishes to register a partnership in Singapore must either be a Singapore citizen, Singapore permanent resident or an EntrePass holder.
 If the owners are not resident in Singapore, they must appoint an authorised representative who is resident in Singapore.

 Company